Gibraltar Tax Calculator (2026)

 Frequently asked questions

-As an employee in Gibraltar, you pay social insurance contributions at 10% of your gross earnings, capped at a maximum of GBP 176.76 per month (GBP 40.79 per week).
-These contributions are not tax deductible and are separate from your income tax liability.
+As an employee in Gibraltar, you pay social insurance contributions at 10% of your gross earnings, but the maximum contribution is capped at GBP 176.76 per month (GBP 40.79 per week).
+This means once your monthly earnings reach approximately GBP 1,768, your contribution reaches the cap and does not increase further.

 Compare Gibraltar with another country